fosterferret/dovah/content/projects/dad-jokes copy/index.md

 height: 450
 ---

-A singleg repository of dad jokes that is easy to access, create jokes, navigate and can be viewed by anyone.
+A single repository of dad jokes that is easy to access, create jokes, navigate and can be viewed by anyone.